onqtam/headjack/src/numbers.md

 - nonce: `4 bytes` auto-increment integer associated with the account - to prevent reordering of anchored off-chain blobs (which would mess up internal addressing based on that nonce)
 - value: `4 bytes` amount of native token paid to validators for transaction inclusion

-So far that is `141 bytes` which almost every transaction by an interface or IDM contains.
+So far that is `141 bytes` which almost every transaction by an application or IDM contains.
 IDMs also submit a list of authorizations (or revocations) as integer pairs.
-For example, 1000 accounts authorizing 15 different interfaces to post on their behalf would be 1000 integer pairs.
+For example, 1000 accounts authorizing 15 different applications to post on their behalf would be 1000 integer pairs.
 Assuming 8 byte integers (up to 2^64) that would be 8 * 2 * 1000 = 16k bytes.

 # Naive scenario